-- Your job requires you to use a word processor and you have developed arthritis; there is a job vacancy for a receptionist position that you are qualified for.
-Rather than transfer you, you were fired.
+- It has become painful for you to use a word processor for work because you have developed arthritis and there is an open phone receptionist position that you are qualified for, but instead of being considered for a transfer to the open position, you get fired.

-- Before a scheduled promotion, you disclose that you have diabetes.
-Shortly thereafter, the promotion is given to someone else.
+- Before a scheduled promotion, you tell your boss that you have diabetes.
+Your boss assumes that your diabetes will become a problem and gives the promotion to someone else.

-- Valuable accounts or clients are being steered to non-disabled workers.
+- Big accounts or clients are given to non-disabled workers.

-- You are kept out of strategic meetings in favor of non-disabled workers.
+- You are left out of important meetings in favor of non-disabled workers.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.